A Fishy Story

 A Fishy Story (不脫襪的人 (Bù tuō wà de rén)) is a 1989 Hong Kong drama film directed by Anthony Chan and starring Kenny Bee, Maggie Cheung and Anthony Chan.

 Synopsis

 The film tells the tale of aspiring actress Huang (Maggie Cheung), who's trying to achieve fame and fortune in turbulent 1967 Hong Kong.
 While political unrest sweeps through the territory, Huang uses her looks and charm to romance various wealthy men in hopes of climbing the social ladder.

-But times are rough for her, just as they are for her neighbor Kung (Kenny Bee),an unlicensed cab driver and a rich woman's toy boy.
+But times are rough for her, just as they are for her neighbour Kung (Kenny Bee), an unlicensed cab driver and a rich woman's toy boy.
 They don't get along well and despise each other.
-However, after they have been through glorious and inglorious moments, they gradually become parts of each other.
+However, over the course of the movie, they go through so much together that they gradually become inseparable.